11.0 CURRICULAR AND CO-CURRICULAR ENHANCEMENTS

 All Theatre UNC Asheville productions are open to participation by faculty, as well as students.
 Auditions are announced in the UNC Asheville Calendar and on posters around campus.

-Cultural Events and Special Academic Programs
+Cultural Events and Special Academic

 11.2 University Honors Program (SD0823F)

 The University Honors Program at UNC Asheville, established in the fall of 1985, is designed to recruit motivated students with a demonstrated record of academic success, foster an environment in which the intellectual potential of students can flourish, and retain a core group of students committed to liberal learning by means of enhanced advising, mentoring, experiential learning, and other support services.
 The program is based on honors course work as well as co-curricular activities that "extend learning beyond the classroom."
-Course work emphasizes the interdisciplinary nature of liberal learning, the historical and cultural context of knowledge, and the value of understanding classical works as the foundation of contemporary ideas.
+Course work emphasizes the interdisciplinary nature of liberal learning, the historical and cultural context of knowledge, and the value of understanding the foundations of contemporary ideas.
 The University Honors Program encourages independent study and collaborative research, particularly through the close interaction among students and faculty in a capstone senior experience.
-Co-curricular activities might include meetings with visiting scholars, discussions following selected cultural events, field experiences, service learning, study abroad and other travel opportunities.
+Co-curricular activities might include meetings with visiting scholars, discussions following selected cultural events, field experiences, service learning, study abroad and other travel opportunities.The University Honors Program Curriculum consists of Honors sections of the liberal arts core

-The University Honors Program Curriculum consists of Honors sections of the liberal arts core curriculum, interdisciplinary special topics seminars, and a senior capstone experience.
-Students successfully completing all requirements, including 21 hours of coursework in the Honors Program, graduate with "Distinction as a University Honors Scholar" (see current UNC Asheville catalog for requirements), which is recorded on their transcript.
+a University Honors Scholar" (see current UNC Asheville catalog for requirements), which is recorded on their transcript.
 Students who complete 11 hours of Honors coursework are eligible for "Recognition as an Honors Scholar," which will not be recorded on their transcript..

 Transfer students and continuing UNC Asheville students may participate in the Honors Program by application, following self-nomination or nomination by the Director or a faculty member.
 Contact the Director of the University Honors Program (honors@unca.edu) for more information on eligibility and applications.

 The University Honors Program is administered by a Director, appointed by the Provost and VCAA from among the faculty, in consultation with the Honors Advisory Committee and an Honors Student Advisory Committee.
 Academic policies for the program are referred from the Director and the Advisory Committee to the APC of the Faculty Senate.
-Faculty teaching Honors courses are selected by the Director and the Advisory Committee, and the Director of the University Honors Program works with Department Chairs, Program Directors, and the Honors Program Advisory Committee to select Honors courses for teh upcoming semester based on program needs.
+Faculty teaching Honors courses are selected by the Director and the Advisory Committee, and the Director of the University Honors Program works with Department Chairs, Program Directors, and the Honors Program Advisory Committee to select Honors courses for the upcoming semester based on program needs.
 More information is available at https://www.unca.edu/academics/honors-program/.

 11.3 Undergraduate Research Program